myDevicesIoT/cayenne-docs/docs/LORA.md

 **Using Senet with Cayenne**

-Cayenne makes it easy to use your LoRa device and the Senet network.
+Cayenne makes it easy to use your LoRa technology device and the Senet network.
 You will need to:

 1. [Create / Log into your account on the Senet portal](#lora-senet-network-create-account)
 2. [Setup gateway device](#lora-senet-network-setup-gateway-device)